 In finance, theories about the efficiency of markets have been both extraordinarily elegant and disastrously wrong on many occasions.
 These so-called efficient markets concepts have brought about interesting tools like the Capital Asset Pricing Model and Black-Scholes or Cox-Ross-Rubinstein binomial lattice models as tools for understanding how to assess a company’s cost of capital or how to value various derivative equity instruments.

-Unfortunately, how we are applying these techniques to early stage company valuation processes is creating problems that need to be addressed (which I will attempt to address over a series of articles and posts).
+Unfortunately, how we are applying these valuation and modeling techniques to early stage life sciences and healthcare company valuation processes is creating problems that need to be addressed (which I will attempt to address over a series of articles and posts).
 But first, some background.

 Andrew Lo, in his new book Adaptive Markets, outlines the notion that our financial models have been based on physics-oriented ideas whereas the realities of capital markets follow something that looks closer to biology-based models.
 It is not that the efficiency of markets is inaccurate, rather it is simply a theory that is incomplete.
 Efficient markets are what occur when the same game in the same environment gets played over and over such that, over time, the players operate with brilliant efficiency.
 However, when exogenous shocks occur to the system, market efficiencies fade away as participants must create new heuristics for how the new environment will work.
 The adaptive heuristics that show merit survive and thrive whereas the others fade away.
 If there are no other real shocks to the system, markets move back to efficiency as the players with the most adaptive investment theses prevail and compete against each other…until the next shock.